tillbiskup/evedataviewer/docs/usecases.rst

 While a series of general characteristics should be available by default for every dataset displayed (see above), there is a series of processing and analysis steps required to extract data necessary to continue with measurements.

-Those processing and analysis steps should be implemented *outside* the eveviewer package (in a more general ``radiometry`` package), but made available in form of plugins or else.
+Those processing and analysis steps should be implemented *outside* the evedataviewer package (in a more general ``radiometry`` package), but made available in form of plugins or else.
 For certain characteristics/results of an analysis it may be useful to have them graphically displayed together with the data in the plot window.